Pasta alla Norma with 3 Cheeses

 1 hour 10 min

 Few things will make you feel more like a Sicilian nonna than cooking up this gorgeous, tomato-rich pasta dish on a hot summer day.
 A simple shallow pan-fry turns cubes of hearty eggplant into tender bites of goodness, while drawing out toasted caramel notes.
 A mix of cow and sheep’s milk cheeses gives the sauce a savory, punchy creaminess.
 Set out a bowl of Castelvetrano olives — a sweet, mild variety that also hails from Sicily — and a salame plate for you and your guests to snack on while the sauce cooks.
-Mild and sweet sorts, like sopressata, capocolla and fuet are great with this dish.
+Mild and sweet sorts, like sopressata and capocolla would pair great with your pasta alla norma with 3 cheeses.

 See Cook’s Note on choosing eggplants and using up leftover tomato juices.